terwer/sy-picgo-core/README.md

 # sy-picgo

-A SiYuan Note widget of PicGo
+A PicGo lib for A SiYuan Note widgets

 ## Thanks